 All links lead directly to Quicktime-versions of the videos which is why you might need some traffic to load them.
 These pieces simply don't deserve to be watched in low-quality on YouTube.
 Read more...

 Every now and again we take a look around, select “fresh” high-quality free fonts and present them to you in a brief overview.
 The choice is enormous, so the time you need to find them is usually the time you should be investing in your current projects.
 We search for them and we find them, so you don’t have to.

-This month we're glad to present you GrauBlau, Nevis, Countries of Europe and a five excellent reduced fonts designed by the Ingofonts foundry.
-Please read the license agreements carefully - they can change from time to time.
+This month we'd like to present you Newcastle, Anziano, Sovereign and Inconsolata.
+Please read the license agreements carefully before using the fonts — they can change from time to time.

 You can find over 150 more high-quality fonts in

 Music has always been an excellent source of inspiration.
 Particularly if you are stuck with some problem you can't find a workaround for, a beautiful song can give you a new perspective, let you see the problem from a different angle.
 And sometimes it's just useful to make a break — for instance, watching some music videos.

 In this post we present some unusual music videos for your monday's coffee break.
 Some of the videos are thought-provoking, some of them are funny and some are bizarre.
 While many of them are well-known, you'll probably find some videos you've never watched before.
 The videos all perfectly to the music which is being played in the background.
 Hopefully, everyone will find something new and inspiring for himself/herself.
 Please notice that you might need to watch some videos at least twice to get the idea behind them.

 You might want to read the descriptions of the videos — they are provided below every link.
 The screenshots often don't reveal that much about the videos they stand for.
 Read more...